 No matter which shape or personality you have, an A-line is a style guaranteed to fit well.

-As there is such an array of A-lines, they have branched out into subcategories, which may or may not be that clear what is different about them.
+As there is such an array of A-lines, they have branched into subcategories, which may or may not be clear what the difference is.
 This is why we are here to clarify!

 Being an easy-to-wear and lightweight silhouette, it suits outdoors and casual venues well.

-Although the flare is not so relevant, if a modified Aline happens to have a slim skirt, it is likely to be defined as a Sheath silhouette.
+The level of flare is not relevant, however if the skirt seems slim all the way down it is not a Modified Aline but a Sheath silhouette.
 (More about Sheath further down).

 A modified Aline sometimes coincides with being a Dropped waistline, but the two are not at all times the same: drop waist indicates where bodice ends and skirt begins = where the horizontal “waist” of the dress is drawn, but the Modified Aline simply refers to where it is fitted against your skin and where the flare begins = the silhouette.